solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    because vote_on_X should have been greater than
    67% - 5% (non-conforming) - stake_on_validators_not_in_restart.

-   2. If its parent Y is also not on the Heaviest fork, Y should have got > 67% of the votes before the restart as well, then we can apply the same reasoning to Y's parent, until we find an ancestor which is on the Heaviest fork, then the contradiction in previous paragraph applies.
+   2. If its parent Y is also not on the Heaviest fork, all ancestors of X should have > 67% of the votes before restart.
+We should be able to find the last ancestor of X on the Heaviest fork, then contradiction in previous paragraph applies.

    In some cases, we might pick a child with less than 67% votes before the restart.
 Say a block X has child A with 43% votes and child B with 42%